ganadurai/single-node-apigee-hybrid-install/README.md

         -var="REGION=$REGION";
     ```

-1. Checkout [gcp cloud logging](https://console.cloud.google.com/logs/query;query=resource.type%3D%22gce_instance%22%0Astartup-script%20exit%20status%200) for the project where the VM is created, wait for startup script completion for installation of Docker (should seen an entry 'startup-script exit status 0')
+1. Checkout [gcp cloud logging](https://console.cloud.google.com/logs/query;query=resource.type%3D%22gce_instance%22%0Astartup-script%20exit%20status%200) for the project where the VM is created, wait for startup script completion for installation of Docker (should see an entry 'startup-script exit status 0'.
+Should not take more than 3 minutes)

 1. Execute the installation on the deployed VM, [follow the steps starting here.](#install-and-validation)